nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 What is an OKR?
 Objective and Key Result.
 OKRs enable setting and communicatingn goals and milestones.

+Scott Hanselman: Agressive-refresh is available is Chrome!
+Open DevTools then rClick the refresh button.

+- Normal Reload.
+- Hard Reload.
+- Empty Cache *and* Hard Reload.

 ## Tuesday 11-Oct-2022

 Another poster added a link to [Jake Archibald's blog page](https://jakearchibald.com/2021/cors/) that discusses *CORS* in historic detail.
 It's also pretty humorous.
 Key takeaways are stored in [cors-review](./cors-review.html).
 Key takeaways for right here: